Continuous glucose monitor: Emerging noninvasive CGM technologies

 DiaMonTech AG is a Berlin, Germany-based privately held company developing the D-Pocket, a non-CGM glucose sensor that uses infrared laser technology to scan the tissue fluid in the skin and detect glucose molecules.
 Short pulses of infrared light are sent to the skin, which are absorbed by the glucose molecules.
 This generates heat waves that are detected using its patented IRE-PTD method.
 The company claims a high selectivity of its method, results of a first study have been published in the Journal of Diabetes Science and Technology.
 In this study, a Median Absolute Relative Difference of 11.3% is claimed.
 DiaMonTech has announced that its envisioned follow-up product D-Sensor, will feature continuous measurements, making it a CGM though no release date has been given.

 The BioXensor developed by British company BioRX uses patented radio frequency technology, alongside a multiple sensor (also capturing blood oxygen levels, ECG, respiration rate, heart rate and body temperature) approach.
 The company claims this enables the measurement of blood glucose levels every minute reliably, accurately, and non-invasively.
 BioXensor had not received regulatory approval as of June 2023.

 Haifa, Israel-based company HAGAR completed a study of its GWave non-invasive CGM, reporting high accuracy.
 This sensor uses radiofrequency waves to measure glucose levels in the blood.
 The device had not received regulatory approval anywhere as of August 2023.
 One of the criticisms of radiofrequency technology as a way of measuring glucose is that studies in 2019 found that glucose can only be detected in the far infrared (nanometer wavelengths), rather than radiofrequencies even in the centimeter and millimeter wavelength range, putting into question the viability of radio frequencies for measuring glucose.

 Glucomodicum is based in Helsinki, Finland.
 Their attempted solution uses interstitial fluid to non-invasively measure glucose levels continuously.
 It does not have regulatory approval.

 KnowLabs is a Seattle, U.S-based company building a CGM called the Bio-RFID sensor, which works by sending radio waves through the skin to measure molecular signatures in the blood, which Know Labs' machine learning algorithms use to compute the user's blood sugar levels.
 The company reported that it had built a prototype, but had not attained regulatory approval as of August 2023.

 Liom (formerly named Spiden) is a Swiss startup building a multi-biomarker and drug level monitoring noninvasive smartwatch wearable with continuous glucose monitoring capability as its first application.
 It has so far not attained regulatory approval as of October 2023.
-In January of 2024, Liom (then called Spiden) declared it had developed a prototype, with a claimed MARD (Mean Absolute Relative Difference) value to a reference glucose measurement of approximately 9%.
+In January 2024, Liom (then called Spiden) declared it had developed a prototype, with a claimed MARD (Mean Absolute Relative Difference) value to a reference glucose measurement of approximately 9%.

 Occuity, a Reading, UK-based startup is taking a different approach to noninvasive glucose monitoring, by using the eye.
 The company is developing the Occuity Indigo, which will measure the change in refractive index of the eye to determine the concentration of glucose in the blood.